-The Wallace Emerson Neighbourhood Streets Plan (NSP) will identify, prioritize and recommend improvements to traffic operations and street design to improve local streets and create a safer neighbourhood.
-Drawing on input from community members and local stakeholder groups, as well as data collected through traffic studies, the plan will consider the needs of all road users in the neighbourhood including vulnerable road users such as seniors, school children, and people walking and cycling.
+The Wallace Emerson Neighbourhood Streets Plan (NSP) identifies, prioritizes and recommends improvements to traffic operations and street design to improve local streets and create a safer neighbourhood.
+Drawing on input from community members and local stakeholder groups, as well as data collected through traffic studies, the plan considered the needs of all road users in the neighbourhood including vulnerable road users such as seniors, school children, and people walking and cycling.

-The study will consider Traffic Calming, Vision Zero, and Complete Streets measures to address community concerns around:
+The study considered Traffic Calming, Vision Zero, and Complete Streets measures to address community concerns around:

 • motor vehicle volume on local roads